 For example:

-- A personal injury firm may seek referrals involving traumatic brain injuries or commercial vehicle accidents.
+A personal injury firm may want referrals related to traumatic brain injuries or commercial vehicle accidents.

-When you clearly define your ideal client profile, your referral partners will know exactly who to send your way.
+When you are meticulous in defining your ideal client profile, your referral partners will immediately know who they should refer to you.

-Once you know who your ideal client is, the next step is identifying who interacts with those clients before you do.
-These people become your referral network.
+First, now that you know who your best clients are, the next step is to figure out who interacts with those clients before you do?
+These are the people you want in your referral network.

 Here are some high-impact categories: